eda-ricercatore/gulyas-scripts/notes/python.md

 		* static methods
 		* (applications of) comprehensions
 		* (applications of) operator overloading
-	- "A sampling of redundancy and feature explosion in Python" \cite[Chapter 41, subsection on "Against Disquieting Improvements," pp. 1411, Table 41-1]{Lutz2013}.
+	- "A sampling of redundancy (in functionality and toolbox size) and feature explosion in Python" \cite[Chapter 41, subsection on "Against Disquieting Improvements," pp. 1411, Table 41-1]{Lutz2013}.
+	- There exists trade-offs between complexity and power
+		\cite[Chapter 41, subsection on "Complexity Versus Power," pp. 1412]{Lutz2013},
+		and between simplicity and elitism
+		\cite[Chapter 41, subsection on "Simplicity Versus Elitism," pp. 1412-1413]{Lutz2013}.